 The price-cost mark-up metric is useful in evaluating the competitive performance of the market.
-A competitive market should produce a small mark-up, because suppliers should have incentives to offer at their marginal cost.
+A competitive market should produce a small mark-up because suppliers should have incentives to offer at their marginal costs.
 Offering above marginal costs under competitive conditions could lead to resources not clearing the market, which would result in lost revenue contributions to cover fixed costs.
-Many factors can cause reference levels to vary slightly from suppliers' true marginal costs, so we would not expect to see a mark-up exactly equal to zero.
-However, the average price-cost mark-up for 2016 was approximately zero, which indicates that MISO markets were highly competitive.
+Many factors can cause reference levels to vary slightly from suppliers' true marginal costs.
+Nonetheless, we found: the average price-cost mark-up for 2017 was approximately zero.
+This indicates that MISO markets were highly competitive.
 Mark-ups of less than three percent lie within the bounds of highly competitive expectations.